Will My Dental Insurance Cover Braces?

 - A plan brochure

-Which Dental Insurance Covers Braces?
+Which Dental Plans Cover Braces?

 The below list includes dental plans in each state (and Washington D.C.) that have some level of coverage for orthodontia.
 Some of these plans may not be available within all regions of the state for which it is listed.